 A-10.6 Isomorphism between Polynomials and Vectors over Integers

-Now, let’s define a mapping σ from the (n 1)-degree polynomial ring to the n-dimensional vector space, such that an input polynomial’s list of y values evaluated at n distinct x coordinates (e.g., x0,x1,,xn1) form the mapping’s output vector.
+Now, let’s define a mapping σ from the (n 1)-degree polynomial ring to the n-dimensional vector space, such that an input polynomial’s list of y values evaluated at n distinct x coordinates (e.g., x0,x1,,xn1) forms the mapping’s output vector.
 Technically, σ is defined as:

 σ : f(x) [X](Xn + 1) (f(x0),f(x1),f(x2),,f(xn1)) n